How It Works

 These axes are not scores.
 They describe tendencies — where a component sits on a continuum.
 Neither end is inherently better.

-Each product also carries detailed tendency notes across five domains — tonality, timing, spatial, dynamics, and texture — curated from professional reviews and listening reports.
+Each product also carries detailed tendency notes across five domains — tonality, timing, spatial, dynamics, and texture — derived from design topology, manufacturer specifications, and the long-term listening record.
 These provide the nuance that the four axes frame.

 Crucially, components are not evaluated in isolation.
 A warm amplifier paired with bright speakers produces a different result than either component alone.
 Audio XX models the interaction between components to assess how a system behaves as a whole.